mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 If you wish to familiarize yourself with the basics of Gobuster, you can watch this [introduction tutorial](https://www.youtube.com/watch?v=HjXNK-mYwDQ)

+In the Nmap exercises, all output are sent to XML files.
+You can review these files with any text editor, but i advise to use something that provides you with a good overview, such as [vscode](https://code.visualstudio.com/).
+If you use Kali through WSL, and have vs code installed on your windows host, you can open a file in vs code simply by typing `code <filename>` in the Kali console.
+If that for some reason does not work, the setup is documented [here](https://code.visualstudio.com/docs/remote/wsl).

 ## 1 Nmap all ports
 Use [NMap](https://nmap.org/) to [scan all ports](https://nmap.org/book/man-port-specification.html), and send the output to an [xml file](https://nmap.org/book/man-output.html).
 This will give a complete overview of all available ports on the host, and the name of the service available on the port.

-If you are using the setup provided by this repository, your output will look somewhat like this:
+If you are using the setup provided by this repository, your console output will look somewhat like this:
 ![NMap Full port scan](./Images/NmapFullPortScan.jpg)

 This of course provides an overview of which ports have an active service, but there is no insight